JoshuaLampert/2025_overset_grid_sub-cell/code/README.md

 The resulting figures are then saved as .pdf files in a new directory `figures` inside the folder of this `README.md`.
 The tables are printed to the screen as $\LaTeX$ code.

+Additionally, the operators presented in Example 5.4 and Example 5.5 can be constructed and displayed using `examples.jl`.
+Different polynomial degrees for which the operators are exact, can be used by changing the number of nodes in each sub-cell `n`.

 In order to execute a script, start Julia in this folder and execute

 ```julia